 All these things have to be produced or exploited, and then transported.
 In the case of airplanes, airports are the only infrastructure that is needed.
 Planes don’t need roads or rails, which also means that no green zones or houses have to disappear to make connections between cities.
 All this does not make airplanes an environmentally friendly means of transport - far from it.
 However, the European strategy to get travellers off planes and into high speed trains, because of ecological considerations, does not make sense either.

 Calculating the environmental score of different means of transport is a precarious matter.
 Two factors play a decisive role: on the one hand the occupancy, on the other hand the precise model of plane, train or car.
 Both factors tilt the scales so much that it is easy to fit them to the conclusions you prefer to draw.
 In the case of electric trains, and therefore also high speed trains, there is another element: the way in which the electricity is produced.

 Is the electricity produced by windmills or solar panels, then you can say that a train is as green as a bike - whatever its speed

 If a train is driven by electricity made by coal plants, the environmental score will be significantly worse than that of a modern plane.
-Is the electricity produced by windmills or solar panels, then you can say that a train is almost as green as a bicycle - whatever its speed.
+Is the electricity produced by windmills or solar panels, then the score is much better, whatever its speed.
 And if it drives on nuclear electricity, well, opinions differ.